niksharma20/dx-idp/gpt/skeleton/tekton-skeleton/CI.md

 The Tekton CI Method will requires some steps before you are able to run

 - Add Quay.io credentials as a secret
-- Setup a GitHub webhook for push events
+- Setup a Gitlab webhook for push events